MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/anchor.md

 1. Open the guide on HoloLens.

-2. When prompted, use air tap and hold to move the digital anchor directly over a phsycial object in your work environment.
+2. When prompted, use air tap and hold to move the digital anchor directly over a physical object in your work environment.
 If you need to rotate the object, use air tap and hold to move the blue spheres.

 ### Best practices for digital anchors